awsdocs/amazon-ec2-user-guide/doc_source/monitoring-scripts-intro.md

 # Deprecated: Collect metrics using the CloudWatch monitoring scripts<a name="monitoring-scripts-intro"></a>

 **Important**
 The CloudWatch monitoring scripts are deprecated\.
-We provide information about the monitoring scripts for customers who have not yet migrated from the deprecated monitoring scripts to the CloudWatch agent\.
+This page provides information about those monitoring scripts for customers who are still using them, but the monitoring scripts are no longer available\.
-We recommend that you use the CloudWatch agent to collect metrics and logs\.
+We strongly recommend that you use the CloudWatch agent to collect metrics and logs\.
 For more information, see [Collect metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*\.

 The monitoring scripts demonstrate how to produce and consume custom metrics for Amazon CloudWatch\.
 These sample Perl scripts comprise a fully functional example that reports memory, swap, and disk space utilization metrics for a Linux instance\.